Troubleshooting & How-Tos 📡 🔍 Programming

 After searching the WordPress documentation, and searching the web, and not finding anything remotely useful for combining loop_end and rewind_posts() (never mind any suggestion for best practices), I decided to go with an old standby: Set a global variable between Loops, and check that variable in my function.

 Where to set the global variable?
-In this case, the first Loop runs in the HTML head, so I was able to use the wp_body_open hook to change the variable state.
-(If you have multiple Loops running in the page body, you’ll need to look for another dividing point.)
+In this case, the first Loop runs in the HTML head, so I used the wp_body_open hook to change the variable state.

 // Hack to only run my loop_end function when the Loop is running in the page body,